 |Promotions||Seeking Alpha Basic (Free to join) and Seeking Alpha Premium (7-day free trial & 50% off)|

 |Support||Phone (+1 347 509 6837) and Email ([email protected])|

 Find Investing Ideas

 The primary purpose of Seeking Alpha is to help you find investing ideas.
 To do so, the company offers the following features:

-- Follow authors – There are thousands of authors that provide investing insight on Seeking Alpha.
+- Follow authors: There are thousands of authors who provide investing insight on Seeking Alpha.
 You can search for and follow as many authors as you’d like on the platform for the latest information about stocks and ETFs.